hexagonit/hexagonit.recipe.cmmi/hexagonit/recipe/cmmi/README.txt

 =========================

 The recipe can be used to install packages that use a slightly different build process.
-Perl packages often come with a ``Makefile.PL`` scripts that performs the same task as a ``configure`` script and generates a ``Makefile``.
+Perl packages often come with a ``Makefile.PL`` script that performs the same task as a ``configure`` script and generates a ``Makefile``.

 We can build and install such a package by overriding the ``configure-command``